boriel-basic/zxbasic/README.md

 (Read <http://www.gnu.org/licenses/lgpl.html>).

 You can create closed-source (even commercial ones!) programs with this compiler (a mention to this tool will be welcome, though).
-You cannot release this compiler as closed Source.
+But you are not allowed to release the compiler itself as a closed Source program.

-If you modify *this* project (the compiler .py, .asm or whathever) files in any way you MUST publish the changes you made and submit your contribution to the community.
+If you modify *this* project (the compiler .py, .asm or whathever) files in any way you MUST publish the changes you made and submit your contribution to the community under the same license.

 -------------------------